MadhavKrishanGoswami/Lighthouse/docs/CONTRIBUTING.md

 Before reporting an issue:

 1. Check the existing issues on [GitHub Issues](https://github.com/MadhavKrishanGoswami/Lighthouse/issues) to see if it’s already reported.
-2. If it’s not, open a new issue and include:
+2. If not, open a new issue including:
    - A descriptive title
    - A clear explanation of the problem
    - Steps to reproduce the issue
    - Relevant code samples or configuration files
    - Expected vs actual behavior

-This will help maintainers understand and resolve the issue quickly.
+This helps maintainers understand and resolve the issue quickly.

 ---